 Once you have your design and clean glass, place the adhesive vinyl on your cutting mat and load it into your Cricut machine to cut.

-When it is done unload the mat, and weed your vinyl, and place on your glass surface.
+When it is done unload the mat, and weed your vinyl, and place it on your glass surface.

 Make sure you wear gloves for this part.
 Using a paintbrush, brush on a layer of etching cream.